dodgyone23/plu-ts-docs/src/language/values/functions/papp.md

 # papp

-Lambdas and functions in general in `plu-ts` are ofthen just constants seen from the typescript world;
+Lambdas and functions in general in `plu-ts` are often just constants seen from the typescript world;

 however we usally know that what we have is more than just a constant and that it can take arguments.